FHIR/FSHSchool/content/docs/SUSHI/migration/_index.md

     title: Downloads
 ```

-Note that this has the added benefit of allowing you to specify your page titles independent of the page names.
-Also note, however, that if you add pages in the future, you'll need to add them here as well.

 **3.2 Fix Existing Links to Pages**

-If you are not concerned about maintaining the locations of your pages, and you do not want to manually control pages in the `sushi-config.yaml`, you can continue using numeric prefixes to indicate page order, but you should fix all existing links to _include_ the numeric prefix.
+If you want to continue specifying page order using numeric prefixes on file names instead, you will need to fix all existing links to _include_ the numeric prefix.
 For example, the link
 ```md
 [Downloads](downloads.html)  (or <a href="downloads.html">Downloads</a>)
 ```
-should be changed to:
+should become:
 ```md
 [Downloads](3_downloads.html) (or <a href="3_downloads.html">Downloads</a>)
 ```